mark-watson/hy-lisp-python-book/manuscript/datastores.md

 For graph data we will stick with RDF because it is a fairly widely used standard.
 Google, Microsoft, Yahoo and Yandex support [schema.org](https://schema.org/) for defining schemas for structured data on the web.
 In the next chapter we will go into more details on RDF, here we look at the "plumbing" for using the **rdflib** library to manipulate and query RDF data and how to export RDF data in several formats.
 Then, in a later chapter, we will develop tools to automatically generate RDF data from raw text as a tool for developing customized Knowledge Graphs.

-In a few of my previous books (e.g., [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) and [Haskell Tutorial and Cookbook](https://leanpub.com/haskell-cookbook)) I also covered the general purpose graph database Neo4j which I also like to use for some use cases, but for the purposes of this book we stick with RDF.
+In one of my previous previous books [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) I also covered the general purpose graph database Neo4j which I also like to use for some use cases, but for the purposes of this book we stick with RDF.

 ## Sqlite

 We will cover two relational databases: Sqlite and PostgreSQL.
 Sqlite is an embedded database.
 There are Sqlite libraries for many programming languages and here we use the Python library.

 The following examples are simple but sufficient to show you how to open a single file Sqlite database, add data, modify data, query data, and delete data.
-I assume that you have some familiarity with relational databases, especially concepts like data columns and rows.
+I assume that you have some familiarity with relational databases, especially concepts like data columns and rows, and SQL queries.

 Let's start with putting common code for using Sqlite into a reusable library in the file **sqlite_lib.hy**: